slightknack/slightknack.dev/content/blog/difflogic.md

 1. If the cell has exactly 3 live neighbors, it is alive.
 2. If the cell has exactly 2 live neighbors, and is alive, it remains alive.

 I guess there's a harsh third rule which is, "if the cell is dead, it stays dead".
-You may already begin to see the above this could be written as a logic circuit.
+You may already begin to see how this could be written as a logic circuit.
 Here's one way: given an array, `inputs`, with 9 cells where `0` is dead, `1` is alive, we can write:

 ```python
 n = sum(inputs) - alive # neighbors excluding center
 alive_next = (n == 3) or ((n == 2) and alive)
 ```

 The hard part, you might glean, would be coming up with a compact circuit for counting `n`, the number of neighbors.
-That's what we're up against: given a 9-bit input, we're going to try to learn a circuit of logic gates that whose output matches the 1-bit `alive_next` output, end-to-end.
+That's what we're up against: given a 9-bit input, we're going to try to learn a circuit of logic gates whose output matches the 1-bit `alive_next` output, end-to-end.

 > *N.B.* You should try coming up with a circuit yourself, by hand!
 I did, it's not too crazy.
 Here's a hint: A cell has 8 neighbors.
-You can count how many are cells are alive for any pair of inputs: `xor` for 1, `and` for 2.
+You can count how many cells are alive for any pair of inputs: `xor` for 1, `and` for 2.
 Can you use two pairs to count 4?
 What about 8?
 Once you can determine whether the neighborhood count is 2 or 3, the rest is fairly straightforward.
 How many logic gates did you use?
 How deep is your circuit?

 # In the beginning was JAX

-Now, I suppose I'll show my age by saying that my knowledge ML frameworks is stuck around 2017, with *old* Keras (never change, `Sequential`) and TensorFlow (*before* 2.0).
+Now, I suppose I'll show my age by saying that my knowledge of ML frameworks is stuck around 2017, with *old* Keras (never change, `Sequential`) and TensorFlow (*before* 2.0).
 I used to mess around with GANs (*StyleGAN* <3) and I even implemented [RND][rnd] on top of [PPO][ppo] at some point!
 So I have a good intuition of the basics.
 Much has been lost to the sands of time, aside from a [handful of random projects][comma] shotgunned across GitHub.
 Sigh.

 [rnd]: https://openai.com/index/reinforcement-learning-with-prediction-based-rewards/
 [ppo]: https://arxiv.org/abs/1707.06347